One of the tools that old school shavers use is a shaving bowl.

 Ask men who’ve tried wet shaving and see for yourself the results.

-And in order to do the job right, you’ll need the right tools.
+And to do the job right, you’ll need the right tools.

 This minimizes irritation five-fold.
 And the beauty of the safety razor or DE razor would be the option of switching blades.